eamonster27/YGG/README.md

 ABOUT: You Go Girl offers users, who want to feel safer when they go out, an alternative to 24/7 location tracking and user-interaction-dependent features.
 It’s designed to respect user privacy, and to be useful regardless of user-interaction.

-TECH: React-Native Node.js, Postgres, and Sequelize.
+TECH: React-Native, Node.js, Postgres, and Sequelize.

 TECHNICAL FEATS
 •	Used React-Native to develop Cross-Platform Mobile Application[Android & iOS]